open-telemetry/opentelemetry-specification/specification/metrics/api.md

 As we have seen, the instruments are categorized as to whether they are synchronous, additive, and/or and monotonic.
-This approach gives each of the instruments unique semantics, in ways that meaningfully improve the performance and interpreation of metric events.
+This approach gives each of the instruments unique semantics, in ways that meaningfully improve the performance and interpretation of metric events.

 Establishing different kinds of instrument is important because in